mat-383/blog/mat383/content/blog/learning-godot-in-30-days.md

 It's obvious what went wrong, I botched several weeks of my time and still only spent a couple hours a day on making the game after that.
 It was also my first time making content in years, so I was doing all this *while* recording it *and* writing a [video](https://www.youtube.com/watch?v=-yiM-IhRL6A) script *and* this blog post.
 I'll have to learn to doom-scroll less and better manage those different tasks.

+# Downloads

+You can download Windows and Linux builds of this game from [here](https://mega.nz/folder/zy4WzBQL#HMD0jEfG13QfAy44yGxFeA).
+It should work for everyone because it works on my machine ;)

 Thanks so much for reading this!
 In my next post, I will be improving this skeleton of a game and trying to finish it.